Core Faculty

 Assistant Professor

-Dr. Ayotte is board certified in Orthopaedic Physical Therapy from the American Board of Physical Therapy Specialties.
-Fellowship trained in Orthopaedic Manual Physical Therapy and a Fellow of the American Academy of Orthopaedic Manual Physical Therapists.
-His primary teaching responsibilities are in the Clinical Anatomy, Musculoskeletal, Differential Diagnosis, Biophysical Agents and service-learning components of the curriculum.
+Dr. Ayotte was fellowship trained in Orthopaedic manual physical therapy and he is a Fellow of the American Academy of Orthopaedic Manual Physical Therapists.
+He was a Board-Certified Clinical Specialist in Orthopaedic Physical Therapy for 20 years.
+His primary teaching responsibilities are in anatomy, musculoskeletal examination, differential diagnosis, and service-learning components of the curriculum.
 His clinical research interests are in the examination and treatment of the foot and ankle.

 Professor